eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Vault-1_laser.rst

     - Dira and Pharos LASER ENCLOSURE INTERLOCK protocase door monitor will display nothing.
     - Pharos UV and IR shutters will close.
     - Dira UV and IR shutters will close.
-    - Dira will lose power.
+    - The Dira power supply is cut off.
-    - Pharos will lose power.
+    - The Pharos power supply is cut off.

 #.
 Rearm the Dira.